ghoomfrog/silili/examples.md

 *nija nama!* — The near is good! — Welcome!

+*kuwa nimi?* — What's the name? — What's your name?

 *ana Kun.* — I'm Ghoom.

 *anta ja kuwa?* — Speaking of you, what? — How are you?